DemWafflez/factorio-plus-plus-command-blocks/README.md

 And that's the hard part.
 I don't know what's possible since I'm the only current user, and that's why I'm deciding to release it.

-As more people end up using this mod (if ever), that's when this mod can really grow.
+As more people end up using this mod, that's when this mod can really grow.

 I'd say the target users are the mad man's that are obssessed with optimizing their megabases or the ones that are building entire cpus in game.
 Basically non casual players.